OpenRCT2/OpenRCT2/distribution/readme.txt

  * Platform (Windows, Linux, FreeBSD, ...) and compiler (including version) if you compiled OpenRCT2 yourself.
- * The processor architecture of your OS (32 bits Windows, 64 bits Windows, Linux on an ARM, Mac OS X on a PowerPC, ...)
+ * The processor architecture of your OS (32 bits Windows, 64 bits Windows, Android on an ARM, Linux on a PowerPC, ...)
  * The language and culture your operating system is using.
  * Attach a saved game *and* a screenshot if possible
  * If this bug only occurred recently please note the last version without the bug and the first version including the bug.
 That way we can fix it quicker by looking at the changes made.
- * Attach crash.dmp, crash.log and crash.sav.
-These files are usually created
-   next to your openrct2.cfg.
-The crash handler will tell you the location.
+ * Attach a crash dump (if your game crashed or froze).

 3.0) Supported platforms
 ---- -------------------
-OpenRCT2 is currently supported on Windows Vista and above, many distributions of Linux, macOS, and OS X 10.7 or higher.
+OpenRCT2 is currently supported on Windows Vista and above, many distributions of Linux, macOS 10.9 or higher, Android, FreeBSD and OpenBSD.
 OpenRCT2 will only work on little-endian architectures.
 Further instructions can be found on GitHub.